 There are also standard equipment designs that make a lot of sense for specific applications.
 These optional design features include:

-When fan wheels or impellers are subjected to a build-up of particulate, paint overspray, grease or materials being conveyed, they need to be periodically inspected for cleaning.
-If there is build-up of material on the fan wheel, it will cause imbalance and vibration resulting in failure of bearings and shaft.
+When fan wheels or impellers are subjected to a build-up of particulate, paint overspray, grease, or materials being conveyed, they need to be periodically inspected for cleaning.
+If there is a build-up of material on the fan wheel, it will cause imbalance and vibration resulting in failure of bearings and shaft.
 The “swing-out” feature affords minimal downtime when fan access is required, as the quick opening clamps allow immediate access to the interior of the fan for inspection and cleaning.
 Both centrifugal and axial fans are available with the optional “swing-out” feature.

 When conveying paper and cardboard products, reducing their size with a chopper wheel, allows the materials to be conveyed without pipeline clogging.

-When the need for moving large sections of cardboard, long continuous strings of paper, or plastic matrix scraps from punching processes, trim fans can be used to “chop up” and convey cardboard, paper, plastic and other friable materials.
+When the need for moving large sections of cardboard, long continuous strings of paper, or plastic matrix scraps from punching processes, trim fans can be used to “chop up” and convey cardboard, paper, plastic, and other friable materials.
 These “chopper” fans reduce materials to a size that allows it to be pneumatically conveyed.
-The wheel construction is altered to a heavy duty design with up to 1/2” thick blades and sharpened blade tips are sometimes added to the wheel.
-The housing interior surfaces are assembled continuously and snag free with all interior nuts and bolts removed.
+The wheel construction is altered to a heavy-duty design with up to 1/2” thick blades and sharpened blade tips are sometimes added to the wheel.
+The housing interior surfaces are assembled continuously and snag-free with all interior nuts and bolts removed.

-Mounting the fan on its inlet either in a vertical or horizontal plane, reduces the need for duct and reduces the fans footprint.
+Mounting the fan on its inlet either in a vertical or horizontal plane, reduces the need for duct and reduces the fan footprint.
 These fans are referred to as horizontal mounted or flange mounted fans.
-This is a common design on dust collectors but can be applied to many more applications such as exhaust hoods, slant screens, wet wells, balers, product receivers, drop-out boxers and even paint booths.
+This is a common design on dust collectors but can be applied to many more applications such as exhaust hoods, slant screens, wet wells, balers, product receivers, drop-out boxers, and even paint booths.
 These fans are typically arrangement 4, direct drive, and can be aluminum pressure blowers, or industrial exhausters with backwardly inclined or airfoil wheels.
 They are an ideal combination with variable frequency drives for airflow control.

-Plug fans are designed to fit into the wall of a cabinet or enclosure. they are available as Arrangement 9, belt driven or Arrangement 4, direct drive fans.
+Plug fans are designed to fit into the wall of a cabinet or enclosure.
+They are available as Arrangement 9, belt-driven or Arrangement 4, direct-drive fans.
 The unhoused fan wheel uses the enclosure it exhausts from as the fan housing.
 Optional thickness insulated panels and inlet bells are available options.
-The plug fan design is seen often in oven exhaust, furnace fans and custom air handlers.
+The plug fan design is seen often in oven exhaust, furnace fans, and custom air handlers.

-SysTech designed Lo-Noise™ Modules, typically large diameter propeller fans, direct drive, used to ventilate heat or gasses and coupled with silencers to systematically address compressor station ventilation for natural gas transportation facilities as well as all large buildings where a high number of air changes are required.
+SysTech designed Lo-Noise™ Modules, typically large diameter propeller fans, direct drive, used to ventilate heat or gases, and coupled with silencers to systematically address compressor station ventilation for natural gas transportation facilities as well as all large buildings where a high number of air changes are required.
 Integral 90° weather hoods, silencers, and AMCA rated non-sparking construction along with hazardous duty motors are standard.
 Optional items utilized include agricultural/insect screens or filtered intakes, along with backdraft dampers or diffusers for airflow control.
 Multiple fans operating in unison normally are controlled via MCC incorporating LEL detectors and variable frequency drives.